Ludovica Poliero

 Ghost towns in italy: Castiglione (Roma, Lazio)

-To know, among the gost towns in Italy, there's Castiglione, in the area of Rome, on Monti Lucratini.
-Its name takes origin from its old castle, which seems to come from the earlier Roman settlement.
-Probably, a noble lived in the castle and decided to build his house on this hill.
+Among the gost towns in Italy to visit this autumn there's Castiglione, in the area of Rome, precisely on Monti Lucratini.
+Its name takes origin from its old castle, which seems to come from the earlier Roman settlement, where probably a noble used to live and decided to build his house on this hill.

 Thanks to the building of this new castle and the transfer of ownership of this last one, Castiglione became a proper town.
 Unfortunately, the news about Castiglione stopped in the 15th century, when people probably abandoned it for reasons still unknown.